-Metz v Paris Saint Germain
+Hakimi scores late winner for PSG

 Booking

-Dylan Bronn (Metz) is shown the yellow card for a bad foul.
+Alexandre Oukidja (Metz) is shown the yellow card.

 Post update